Easy-to-use tablets

 By Zoe Galloway

-We pick out three great tablets that are extremely user-friendly.
-Even if this is your first time trying a tablet, you'll get up and running with these models easily.
+We pick out four great tablets that are extremely user-friendly.
+Even if this is your first time trying a tablet, you'll be up and running with these models in next to no time.

 Put us to the test